Mehulupase01/Human-Trafficking-Detection-An-Integrated-Pipeline-Utilizing-NLP-GNN-GIS/README.md

 ## 📘 Abstract

-This repository implements a **multi-modal, end-to-end system** for detecting, analyzing, and visualizing human trafficking patterns through **textual narratives**, **network relationships**, and **spatial trajectories**.
+This repository implements a **multi-modal, end-to-end system** for detecting, analyzing, and visualizing human trafficking patterns from narrative data.

-It integrates three powerful analytical paradigms:
+It integrates three major analytical paradigms:

-1. **Natural Language Processing (NLP)** for entity and relation extraction from testimonies or case data.
+1. **Natural Language Processing (NLP)** – entity and relation extraction from testimonies or case documents.
-2. **Graph Neural Networks (GNN)** for relational reasoning and community detection across trafficking networks.
+2. **Graph Neural Networks (GNN)** – modeling relational structures and discovering trafficking hierarchies.
-3. **Geographic Information Systems (GIS)** for interactive visualization of spatio-temporal victim movement trajectories.
+3. **Geospatial Information Systems (GIS)** – visualizing spatio-temporal trajectories and movement networks.

-The goal is to provide a reproducible and extensible pipeline for **policy research, investigative analytics, and humanitarian data intelligence**.
+The objective is to create a reproducible, extensible analytical framework for **policy analysis**, **law enforcement**, and **research on human trafficking networks**.

 ---